 With a small enough fleet of local Apple devices, you may be able to utilize just Apple Configurator.
-However, you’ll quickly find Apple Configurator lacking remote management functionality and inefficient when managing large numbers of devices.
+However, you'll quickly find that Apple Configurator lacks remote management functionality and is inefficient when managing large numbers of devices.

 Simplifying Apple device management

-Apple continues to improve its device and OS management tools.
-Apple Business Manager and Apple School Manager, combined with Apple Configurator and SimpleMDM, let you take control of your entire Apple ecosystem from the moment you purchase a device.
+Apple continues to improve its device and OS management tools year after year.
+The combined power of Apple Business Manager, Apple School Manager, Apple Configurator, and SimpleMDM lets you take control of your entire Apple ecosystem from the moment you purchase a device.